nightscout/trio-docs/docs/EN/resources/FAQ.md

 ### How does 'Max SMB Basal Minutes' limit SMBs?
 `Max SMB Basal Minutes` is one of the major limits on how much insulin a single SMB can deliver.
 The amount of insulin an SMB can deliver is related to the amount of scheduled basal insulin in your "Basal Profile" settings.

-Example: John is using Trio and has SMBs turned on in the settings.
-John's current basal rate is 1 unit per hour.
-John has `Max SMB Basal minutes` set to the default of 30.
+Example: Bill is using Trio and has SMBs turned on in the settings.
+Bill's current basal rate is 1 unit per hour.
+Bill has `Max SMB Basal minutes` set to the default of 30.
 Therefore, a single SMB can deliver no more insulin than would be delivered by your basal in 30 minutes, i.e., 0.5 units.

 ### What is UAM?
 UAM  is a way for the algorithm to recognize that either there is carb absorption or an unaccounted-for increase in glucose levels as a result of more carbs being onboard than entered or as a result of hormonal variation and then dose with it effectively.